 Magickal Plants: Essential Flowers for the Witches Garden

-Witches grew gardens by tradition.
-The witches garden was filled with magickal plants like herbs, vines, veggies, fruits, trees, and flowers.
+The witches garden is filled with magickal plants like herbs, vines, veggies, fruits, trees, and flowers.
 Flowers bring beauty and purpose to a garden.
 And what is a garden without flowers?Gardening is about knowing the land: the weather, the soil, the eco-system, the wildlife, etc. What native plants grow nearby?
 Can you plant these in your garden?
 What do the neighbors grow successfully?
 Take a look around and see what magickal plants, flowers particularly, will grow best in your garden.
 Flowers that support wildlife, are beautiful, and also serve as magical ingredients are essential.
 Here are my suggestions for the best flowers to have in the witches garden.
 Grow one, some, or all!

 This choice shouldn’t be surprising.
 Everyone loves getting roses on special occasions, why not grow roses in your garden?
 There are dozens of kinds of roses for various land and weather conditions.
 Go to local nurseries and ask what type of roses grow best.
 Choose different colors – red, orange, white, pink, dark red, or yellow.
 Roses aren’t just pretty, they serve a purpose.
 Harvest the rosehips for teas, herbal baths, cordials, desserts, and more.
 Harvest the rose petals and buds for decorative baking, potpourri, love spells, etc. The thorns are protective – carefully remove them from the stem and add them to witch’s bottles, jars, and talismans.